Tangkhul people: Relationship with the Meiteis

 Haoreima, the Meitei goddess of tragic love and separation, was actually a deified person of the Tangkhul origin.
 She was a daughter of Khelemba, a Tangkhul chief of Chingdai village, and was married to Khamlangba, a Tangkhul chief of Chingshong village.
-Despite getting married to Khamlangba, she secretly had a love affair with Meitei king Meidingu Tabungba, also called Tabung Saphaba (1359-1394).
-Upon discovering the secret relationship between the two, Khamlangba, getting furious, beheaded Tabung Saphaba.
-Shocked by the tragic death of her lover, Haoreima took away her lover's head to the Kanglei Pungmayol.
+Despite marrying Khamlangba, she had a secret love affair with Meitei king Meidingu Tabungba, also called Tabung Saphaba (1359-1394 CE).
+However, the Meitei king had an untimely death, which shocked Lady Haoreima.
+Afterwards, she went to the Kanglei Pungmayol (in modern day Imphal).
 Later, she also died, following her lover's path and was eventually venerated as the Meitei goddess of tragic love and separation.

-She is also identified as goddess Ireima, who's also an incarnation of goddess Panthoibi of the Meitei pantheon.
+She is also identified as goddess Ireima, an incarnation of goddess Panthoibi of the Meitei pantheon.